 Hence, it would be beneficial to dynamically adjust the number of personalization (shared) layers, allowing the learning model to automatically adapt to varying degrees of data skew.
 However, due to the strict prohibition on accessing local training data in FL, conducting the aforementioned layer adjustment becomes challenging.

 Naturally, a connection can be established between data skew and the application of Hopkins statistic theory in the first stage of decoupling.
 The degrees of data heterogeneity can be quantitatively assessed through clustering tendency analysis.
 Specifically, a higher clustering tendency indicates greater data divergence, while a lower clustering tendency suggests lower data divergence.
-And our proposed layer adjustment scheme is performed by decaying the number of shared layers $\mathcal{L}^{s}$ (equivalent to increasing the number of personalization layers $\mathcal{L}^{per}$) as long as Hopkins static criterion $H$ is satisfied.
+And our proposed layer adjustment scheme is performed by decaying the number of shared layers $\mathcal{L}^{s}$ (equivalent to increasing the number of personalization layers $\mathcal{L}^{per}$) as long as Hopkins statistic criterion $H$ is satisfied.
 As shown in Eq. \eqref{eq:layer_decay}:

 where $\psi^{r}$ is the dampening ratio at the communication round $r$.